 Toggle: English / Spanish

 There are many different types of pityriasis rubra pilaris.
 The cause is unknown, although genetic factors, an abnormal immune response, or vitamin A deficiency may be involved.

-Pityriasis rubra pilaris is a chronic skin condition in which pink, scaly patches and thick skin develop on the hands and feet.
+Pityriasis rubra pilaris is a chronic (life-long) skin condition in which orange-red scaly patches, and thick skin develop on the hands and feet.

-The pink scaly areas cover much of the body.
-Small "islands" of normal skin are seen within the areas of the scaly skin.
+The scaly areas cover much of the body.
+Small islands of normal skin (islands of sparing) are seen within the areas of the scaly skin.
 The scaly areas may be itchy.
 There may be changes in the nails.

-Topical creams containing urea or lactic acid may help.
+Topical creams containing urea, lactic acid, retinoids, and steroids may help.
 More commonly, treatment includes pills taken by mouth such as isotretinoin, acitretin, or methotrexate.
 Exposure to ultraviolet light (light therapy) may also help.

 James WD, Berger TG, Elston DM.
 Pityriasis rosea, pityriasis rubra pilaris, and other papulosquamous and hyperkeratotic diseases.
 In: James WD, Berger TG, Elston DM, eds.
 Andrews' Diseases of the Skin: Clinical Dermatology.
-11th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 11.
+12th ed.
+Philadelphia, PA: Elsevier; 2016:chap 11.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.